selenaqian/moono/README.md

 I did find it rewarding to see the finished product, especially with some of the more interesting visuals.
 The UI component definitely added a sense of satisfaction for me — seeing the turns advance and the game being played is pretty cool.
 I think that we overall were able to create something pretty cool.

+I appreciate dthe time we spent just discussing design and putting together a comprehensive plan with the APIs and use cases.
+It's already been mentioned but we couldn't implement all the features we wanted but I think we did our best and focused most on design.